 I’ve had two experiences this week that have shone the spotlight on the media.
 The first was an online discussion about a political event that turned out to be quite divisive.
 I could understand the different viewpoints being expressed, but I was shocked that so much anger was being directed at the media who broke the story.
 Somehow we need someone to blame for our personal discomfort.
 We feel badly that the stories that are being told are impacting real people and the implications are far reaching.
 But is the media to blame?
 Did they deliberately set out to ruin someone or were they telling the stories that are circulating in our culture and need to be resolved?

 The second experience I had was going to see the film The Post about the brave decision made by Washington Post owner, Katharine Graham, to publish the Pentagon Papers.
 The publication of these papers impacted political careers and changed the course of American history.
 It was a BIG story and was not told without personal risk.
 Stories are like that sometimes.
 They need to be told because people deserve to know the facts if they hope to participate meaningfully in the democratic process.

-It is our responsibility to stay informed and that means following news organizations that have practices in place to fact check, provide multiple sources, and to practice searching out their own biases in order to bring people the very best information available.
+It is our responsibility to stay informed and that means following news organizations that fact check, provide multiple sources, and search out their own biases in order to bring people the very best information available.
 So you will not hear me crying out fake news and blaming the media for stories that aren’t in alignment with what I want to believe.
 I check out the best and compare them to each other.
 Do they err?
 Sure.
 But they are also quick to retract when they do.
 Their agendas are not to bolster fragile egos or maintain the status quo at any cost.
 They are doing their jobs, and I’m grateful they are.